k2-fsa/sherpa/docs/source/streaming_asr/emformer/client.rst

 Client
 ======

-Using the client, you can record you voice in real-time, send them to the server, and get the recognition results back from the server.
+With the client you can record you voice in real-time, send it to the server, and get the recognition results back from the server.

 We provide a web client for this purpose.